Assistance Dogs for Veterans

 "Just having someone with me to help do things that are difficult for me really affects my life positively.” - Charlie with his service dog Devon

-Canine Companions recently announced a small local pilot program out of our Northwest Training Center in Santa Rosa, CA to train and place service dogs with veterans with post-traumatic stress disorder (PTSD).
-The criteria for participation in this small pilot program include living within 90-miles of Santa Rosa and veteran status.
-At this time, Canine Companions does not train dogs to work with individuals who desire support for PTSD outside of the context of the pilot program.
+The criteria for participation in this program include living within 200-miles of Santa Rosa, California, Medford, New York, or Irving, Texas, and veteran status.
+At this time, Canine Companions does not train dogs to work with individuals who desire support for PTSD outside of the context of the program.